 SRU PhD Scholarships.

 For SRU PhD students, we are able to offer the Robert Sainsbury Scholarship.
 This is a three-year scholarship that covers university fees, living expenses and an allowance for fieldwork/travel.
-The scholarship will next be available in 2018.
-Apply by the 1st March 2018 to be eligible.
+The scholarship will next be available in 2021.

 The Research Unit is also able to assist PhD students with smaller awards that usually supplement grants from other sources.